 Marshfield’s Sesquicentennial was in 2005.
 To honor this milestone, MPAS’ President, Sam Casey, wrote “The Maypole,” a theatrical representation of the history of Marshfield.
 MPAS presented this production during the 4th of July weekend.
 Since many of the scenes and musical numbers were self-contained, rehearsals were held mostly in private homes.
 This production, though not a typical big-book musical, was well received by the community.

 MPAS presented “The Sound of Music” in July of 2006.
 Once again, rehearsals were held in many different settings, sometimes even outdoors in parking lots.
 The production itself was very successful.
 The MPAS board felt that it had the potential to provide a permanent role in the future of Marshfield and Webster County.
-Long term goals were reevaluated, and it was decided that the primary goal at this time was to procure a “home” where MPAS could hold auditions, rehearsals and meetings.
+Long-term goals were reevaluated, and it was decided that the primary goal at this time was to procure a “home” where MPAS could hold auditions, rehearsals, and meetings.
 It would also be ideal if small productions could be held in this new home.
 MPAS began a focused search for its home.

-The year of 2007 was significant in several ways.
+The year 2007 was significant in several ways.
 A small building dubbed “The Outback” was rented and MPAS had its home!
 For a spring performance of MPAS’ first non-musical, the community auditorium was snagged for the only available weekend, that of Holy Week.
 Rehearsals in The Outback began for “Arsenic and Old Lace.”
 The audiences who attended the performances were pleased and impressed.

 The summer 2007 production of “The Music Man” again brought in large crowds and income.
 A new type of production that would also prove successful was a fundraiser which included dinner and a murder mystery.
 These shows were very popular and have become an annual event which is highly anticipated by many in the community.
 The first murder mystery was held in October 2007.

 Significantly, MPAS began giving back to the community by establishing a scholarship fund in 2007.
-Every year since then, a $500 scholarship has been awarded a graduating senior who has contributed to MPAS events and/or productions.
+Every year since then, a $500 scholarship has been awarded to a graduating senior who has contributed to MPAS events and/or productions.
 One year, two $500 scholarships were awarded.
-MPAS is very proud of this endeavor, and has seen the scholarship recipients succeed in their chosen vocation and bring honor to the community.
+MPAS is very proud of this endeavor and has seen the scholarship recipients succeed in their chosen vocation and bring honor to the community.

-In April of 2011, MPAS’ need for more space for props, small set items and costumes led to a move into a larger building next door.
+In April 2011, MPAS’ need for more space for props, small set items and costumes led to a move into a larger building next door.
 Although not ideal, it allowed the organization to rehearse and stage small productions in the same building.
 The large back room was painted black and coined “the black box theatre.”
 Multiple dinner theatres, workshops, and children’s productions were hosted in the building.

 In the spring of 2012, the membership voted to change the organization’s name to Marshfield Community Theatre (MCT) to better reflect the group’s theatrical focus.
 MCT set a goal to generate at least four productions each year, including the summer musical and a children’s production.
-A new twist was introduced by the group in October of 2014 with the launching of a haunted house for the community’s entertainment.
+A new twist was introduced by the group in October 2014 with the launching of a haunted house for the community’s entertainment.
 This venture was so successful that it was revamped for 2015 and is now planned to be an annual event.

-Twelve years after its first mounted production, MPAS (now MCT) has definitely carved out a unique place in the performing arts environment of Marshfield and Webster County, as well as in the hearts of area residents.
+Fifteen years after its first mounted production, MPAS (now MCT) has definitely carved out a unique place in the performing arts environment of Marshfield and Webster County, as well as in the hearts of area residents.
 MCT draws performers and audiences from Springfield and many other surrounding communities.
-The organization has garnered a reputation for quality live theatre, and is known as “the community theatre with heart”.
+The organization has garnered a reputation for quality live theatre, and is known as “the community theatre with heart.”